hindu-comm/mail_stream_advaita-l/2017/02/advaitin_pAshupata_p/232__shrImallalitAlAlitaH.md

 > 'Pāṣaṇḍagajakesarī' by the author (Sri Abhinava Shankaracharya).

-​Any copy of this work?
+Any copy of this work?
-I think that it is identical with *kaulagajamarddanaH *of ​ *kRRiShNAnanda-achalaI(giriH/parvataH)*.
+I think that it is identical with *kaulagajamarddanaH *of *kRRiShNAnanda-achalaI(giriH/parvataH)*.
 This work was published years ago in form of letho.
 Then it appeared on my website a few years ago.
 There is another similar work of *bhaTTojI dIxitaH* called